vinayaggarwal5050/link-shortner/README.md

 ejs - for server side rendering shortid - for generating url short id uuid - for generating session unique ids cookie-parser - for parsing the cookies

+#in version two
+jsonwebtoken - for stateless authentication

 #noticable methods
 res.redirect('https://original link') - for redirecting to link